transeptorlabs/transeptor-bundler/README.md

 #### Building Docker image

 Building the Docker image from the source code requires that the Docker be installed on your machine.
-Once you have installed Docker, follow these steps to build the Docker image from soruce.
+Once you have installed Docker, follow these steps to build the Docker image from source.

 ```bash
 yarn build:image